AtmoFX/bigint/README.md

 ## License

-This library is provided under [MIT license](/AtmoFX/bigint/blob/master/License.md).
+This library and its associated documentation are separately provided under [MIT license](/AtmoFX/bigint/blob/master/License.md).